- Understanding Chronic Kidney Disease

 What are symptoms of high blood pressure?

-More than 100 million American adults have high blood pressure—that's nearly half of adults in the US.
+Nearly half of American adults have high blood pressure.
 Often there are no symptoms or warning signs, even with very high blood pressure, and the potential complications are extremely serious.
 Risks of high blood pressure include heart attack and stroke, as well as kidney disease.

 Can high blood pressure cause kidney disease?